 Tourism is now a major industry in the town.
 Recently the harbour has been re-developed and it is now home to one of the best marinas in the country.

-Just by the award-winning Beacon Visitor Centre, overlooking the harbour, there is a sculpture by Colin Telfer, unveiled in 2005, which is a memorial to the coal mining history of Whitehaven.
+When you are walking around the town look out for the sculpture, by Colin Telfer, that overlooks the harbour.
+Unveiled in 2005, the sculpture is a memorial to the coal mining history of Whitehaven.
 The industry declined in the 20th century and the last pit to operate, Haig Colliery, closed in 1986.

 At the Haig Colliery Mining Museum visitors can learn all about the local coal mining industry.
 At their peak the mines extended far out under the Solway Firth and were extremely hazardous owing to numerous faults and the presence of gas.
 From the colliery there are magnificent view across the Irish Sea to the Isle of Man and the Scottish hills.

 To the south of Whitehaven extends a 40 mile coastal strip, running from St Bees Head to the town of Millom on the Duddon Estuary.
-St Bees Head, 3 miles south of the town, is the highest sea cliff between Scotland and Wales and boasts wonderful views.
+St Bees Head, 3 miles south of the town, is the highest sea cliff between Scotland and Wales and boasts wonderful views fr walkes to enjoy.
 It also has a fine beach, beautiful walks and a RSPB wild bird reserve.
+It is an ideal spot to visit when you are on holiday.

 The famous Coast to Coast Walk starts at St Bees (and ends at Robin Hood's Bay in North Yorkshire).

-The ancient market town of Egremont lies close to St Bees Head.
+If you are in the area the ancient market town of Egremont lies close to St Bees Head.
 A mile south of the town is the Florence Mine, the last working iron ore mine in Europe.
-Haematitie is still found in adundance in the limestone layers of west Cumbria and the Mine Heritage Centre offers underground tours of the deep mine and illustrates how miners once lived and extracted iron ore from the ground.
+Haematitie is still found in adundance in the limestone layers of west Cumbria and the Mine Heritage Centre offers visitors underground tours of the deep mine and illustrates how miners once lived and extracted iron ore from the ground.

 The Rum Story All about the Rum trade.